btcpayserver/btcpayserver-doc/ElectrumWallet.md

 ![ElectrumWalletServerList](https://user-images.githubusercontent.com/1388507/68437521-8a5eb580-01c1-11ea-9ece-0666353a6742.png)

-While there is nothing wrong with "Select Server Automatically" per se, every transaction that you make/browse/broadcast in your Electrum Wallet will be using someone else's server to do it all.
-Don't take this point as a threat, that is exactly what the Electrum server network is there to do and indeed how most users will safely use their wallet.
-The people running those ElectrumX public servers are just like us, bitcoin enthusiasts who want to help adoption by playing their part.
-If you are not (yet) into becoming your own completely sovereign and private bitcoin "bank" there is no need for you to read further, because everything is hunky-dory.
+While using Electrum Wallet with "Select Server Automatically" on is the easiest, every transaction that you make/browse/broadcast in your Electrum Wallet will be done via someone else's server - this is a privacy risk, that will be mitigated by setting up and using your own ElectrumX Server.

-But, let's say you DON'T want to rely on or trust anyone else with your detailed blockchain queries and transactions.
-After all, sending the entirety of your online wallet activity (including your IP address, receive/send addresses, amounts etc) through another server as your "proxy" to the blockchain might give you the heebie-jeebies.
-If this is you, read on!

 ## Section 2.1 Enable Your Own ElectrumX Server (fully integrated with your BTCPay Server's full bitcoin node)

 ### Prerequisites (mandatory):

 1. You are using or will use the [Docker version of BTCPay Server](https://github.com/btcpayserver/btcpayserver-docker)
-2. You do NOT [prune your full bitcoin node](https://docs.btcpayserver.org/faq-and-common-issues/faq-synchronization#can-i-skip-the-synchronization) in BTCPay Server (i.e. you have synched and stored from genesis block, and you do not use the opt-save-storage [Environment Variable](https://docs.btcpayserver.org/faq-and-common-issues/faq-deployment#how-can-i-modify-deactivate-environment-variables))
+2. You do NOT [prune your full bitcoin node](https://docs.btcpayserver.org/faq-and-common-issues/faq-synchronization#can-i-skip-the-synchronization) in BTCPay Server (i.e. you have synched and stored from genesis block, and you do not use the opt-save-storage [Environment Variable](https://github.com/btcpayserver/btcpayserver-docker#generated-docker-compose-))
-3. You have at least 400GB of drive space on the drive where your docker volumes are stored (as at the writing of this documentation on 8th Nov 2019, my BTCPay Server volumes directory uses in total is 333G with full node and ElectrumX enabled and obviously it will grow further with time).
+3. You have at least 400GB of drive space on the drive where your docker volumes are stored (as at the writing of this documentation on 9th Nov 2019, the total hard drive space used is 333GB with full node and ElectrumX enabled it will grow further over time).
 4. You are familiar with how to use BTCPays [Additional Fragment](https://github.com/btcpayserver/btcpayserver-docker/blob/master/README.md#environment-variables) feature as part of your environment variable setup.
-5. Basic Linux command line knowledge: I guess you have that already, as you are reading this far.
-This is tested fully on Ubuntu 18.04 but we assume this will work on any linux with BTCPay server and docker.
+5. Basic Linux command line knowledge: This is assumed.
+This setup tested fully on Ubuntu 18.04 and Debian Buster, and should work well on any linux with BTCPay server and docker installed.

-### How will enabling ElectrumX affect current BTCPay implementations?:
+### How will enabling ElectrumX Server affect an existing BTCPay implementation?:

 Fundamentally, setting up ElectrumX in BTCPay server is simple, and will not affect the rest of your implementation.
 The only pre-requisites are as above.
 The [ElectrumX official docker release](https://github.com/lukechilds/docker-electrumx)) is enabled in BTCPay by activating the [additional fragment](https://github.com/btcpayserver/btcpayserver-docker/blob/master/README.md#generated-docker-compose-) called [`opt-add-electumx`](https://github.com/btcpayserver/btcpayserver-docker/blob/master/docker-compose-generator/docker-fragments/opt-add-electumx.yml).
 This fragment will not only enable and start the ElectrumX server, it will also enable `txindex=1` in your bitcoin full node.  `txindex=1` (Transaction Index=ON) is a bitcoin core feature required for ElectrumX to be able to serve your Electrum Wallet detailed transaction data for any transaction, directly from the blockchain, without getting it from any third party server.

 If you have been running your BTCPay Server for a while but haven't had `txindex=1` set until now, then it might take a few hours to build the index, this is no issue and it should not involve downtime of more than a few hours - better to set this to run overnight though when nobody will be using your node.
 Note: If you want to rebuild the index from scratch, launch bitcoind once with the `reindex=1` option (warning: this reindex option may take a VERY long time, and is not enabled out of the box as you likely dont need it, and hence is not in scope of this document).

-### OK OK, I got it, now what do I have to do to make it work?!:

-If you have read this far (you're a star!) and theres not much to do in order to set it all up.
-Below are the steps to enable it in your BTCPay node.
+### Steps to enable ElectrumX Server in BTCPay:

+Here are al the steps to enable ElectrumX Server in your BTCPay node (read carefully as you may need to adjust for your specific setup, especially if you use other custom or conflicting "fragments" (pruning, less-memory etc).

 1. ElectrumX Server is accessible for Electrum Wallets via TCP port 50002.
-You need to open this port up fully at least to be available within your own network to any PC or Android device running Electrum Wallet, and turn on port forwarding (you really should setup port forwarding, and open 50002 up on your router to the whole world so that your ElectrumX Server becomes part of the Electrum Server ecosystem and becomes available to other Electrum wallet users on the internet.
-There is no risk to do this, port 50002 is SSL encrypted out of the box, and is designed to accept connections from unknown Electrum Users.
-Although, it is assumed you have this knowledge already if you want to do that, as there are too many router models out there to cover it in the scope of this document).
+You need to open this port up fully at least to be available within your own network to any PC or Android device running Electrum Wallet, and turn on port forwarding (you can also port forward 50002 from your Internet/WAN, to enable other Electrum Wallet users from the Internet to query your server).

 2. Enable the Docker Additional Fragment on your BTCPay node by running the following commands (this is assuming a brand new BTCPay installation with LND and ElectrumX, please tweak accordingly using the [relevant documentation](https://github.com/btcpayserver/btcpayserver-docker/blob/master/README.md#generated-docker-compose-):

 3. Follow the [normal setup and install of BTCPay Server](https://github.com/btcpayserver/btcpayserver-docker#full-installation-for-technical-users), then after this command `cd btcpayserver-docker`, follow the below instructions instead of those in the link.
 If you already have a BTCPay Server running, then just follow from the next step.